Ukraine: Transport

 HRCS2 multiple unit.
 Rail transport is heavily utilised in Ukraine.

-Many roads and bridges were destroyed, and international maritime travel was blocked by the 2022 Russian invasion of Ukraine.
+Many roads and bridges were destroyed, and international maritime travel was blocked by the Russo-Ukrainian war.
 Before that it was mainly through the Port of Odesa, from where ferries sailed regularly to Istanbul, Varna and Haifa.
 The largest ferry company operating these routes was Ukrferry.
 There are over 1600 km of navigable waterways on 7 rivers, mostly on the Danube, Dnieper and Pripyat.
 All Ukraine's rivers freeze over in winter, limiting navigation.

 Ukraine's rail network connects all major urban areas, port facilities and industrial centres.
 The heaviest concentration of railway track is the Donbas region.
 Although rail freight transport fell in the 1990s, Ukraine is still one of the world's highest rail users.
 Ukraine also has multiple urban rail systems, particularly three metro (Dnipro, Kharkiv, and Kyiv), two light rail (Kryvyi Rih and Kyiv), two urban elektrychka (Kamianske–Dnipro–Synelnykove and Kyiv), two cable railway (Kyiv and Odesa), and numerous tramway systems.

 Ukraine International Airlines, is the flag carrier and the largest airline, with its head office in Kyiv and its main hub at Kyiv's Boryspil International Airport.
 It operated domestic and international passenger flights and cargo services to Europe, the Middle East, the United States, Canada, and Asia.